What Is Arbitrage Betting?

 • Estimated profit: around £3.70 regardless of the outcome

-➤ The expected return after subtracting the initial stake is approximately 3.7%.
-Arbitrage opportunities like this are rare and require quick execution before odds shift.
+➤ The expected return after subtracting the initial stake is approximately 3.7%, assuming both bets are accepted at the displayed odds.

 Illustrative table with comparative examples:

-Event Bookmaker 1 (Odds) Bookmaker 2 (Odds) Stake A Stake B Return
+Event Bookmaker 1 (Odds) Bookmaker 2 (Odds) Stake A Stake B Estimated Return

 Player A vs Player B Bet365 (2.10) Betano (2.05) £49.38 £50.62 +3.7%